csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

-We could then use [poscil](https://csound.com/docs/manual/poscil.html) to perform a table lookup algorithm to make sound out of [scanu](https://csound.com/docs/manual/scanu.html) &nbsp;(as long as id is negative), but _scanu_ has a companion opcode, [scans](https://csound.com/docs/manual/scans.html) &nbsp;which has 1 more argument than _oscil_.
+We could then use [poscil](https://csound.com/docs/manual/poscil.html) to perform a table lookup algorithm to make sound out of [scanu](https://csound.com/docs/manual/scanu.html) (as long as id is negative), but _scanu_ has a companion opcode, [scans](https://csound.com/docs/manual/scans.html) which has 1 more argument than _oscil_.
 This argument is the number of an f-table containing the scan trajectory.

 ## Scan Trajectories

-One thing we have taken for granted so far with&nbsp;
-[poscil](https://csound.com/docs/manual/poscil.html)
-&nbsp;is that the wave table is read front to back.
+One thing we have taken for granted so far with [poscil](https://csound.com/docs/manual/poscil.html) is that the wave table is read front to back.
 If you regard _poscil_ as a phasor and table pair, the first index of the table is always read first and the last index is always read last as in the example below: